 Fairmarkit revolutionized the bidding process for the MBTA, changing the process from a manual, paper and pencil one to an automated system.
 The MBTA implemented Fairmarkit with the hopes of optimizing employee efficiency and becoming better stewards of taxpayer money.
 Using Fairmarkit, the MBTA streamlined their sourcing and RFQ process using automation and machine learning technology.
 The organization was able to import their purchasing and vendor history to automatically fill out RFQs and able to access the list of vendors from Fairmarkit’s database that sell products listed in the specific RFQ.
 In combination, Fairmarkit gave the MBTA access to a more diverse database of vendors, including those that would have previously been at a disadvantage and unable to win government business, which has increased competition and driven down costs.

 In seconds, MBTA buyers are able to automatically send RFQs to multiple vendors, a process that would have normally taken hours or days.
 After vendors receive an automated email with the RFQ information, they have the option to submit their bid to the platform.
 Once the bidding period is over, the MBTA buyers can easily compare bids side-by-side and choose which vendor to award the requistions to.

 Since the engagement began, the MBTA has received over 36,000 bids on over 14,000 RFQs through the platform.
-Through those bids, the organization has saved over $5M with an average monthly savings of over $100K.
+Through those bids, the organization has realized an average monthly savings of over $100K.

 “Fairmarkit brings our bidding for purchases under $50,000 into a new era that includes massive enhancements to transparency and efficiency, expect prices to go down and competition to increase, all done through a new system that dramatically simplifies the process and opens the door for new vendors to do business with the T.”